Agrisight/clojure-talk/README.md

-# simple-clojure-ring
+# Farmlogs Clojure Talk

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+All material from our intro to Clojure talk.

+Make sure you have [java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (your package manager probably already covers this) and [leiningen](http://leiningen.org/) installed!

-Copyright © 2014 FIXME
+Copyright © 2014 Farmlogs Inc.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0